-Jacksonville Theft Crimes Lawyer
+Jacksonville Theft Lawyer

 Being charged with theft can be a very serious matter.
 If you are convicted of theft, you could face serious penalties, including jail time, fines, and a criminal record that can follow you for the rest of your life.

-At the McCormick Law, we understand the seriousness of theft charges and the impact a conviction can have on your life.
+At McCormick Law, we understand the seriousness of theft charges and the impact a conviction can have on your life.
 Our Jacksonville theft crime lawyer is committed to providing the aggressive defense you need to fight the charges against you.
 We will work tirelessly to protect your rights and your future.

 If you have been charged with theft, call our firm at (904) 353-0436 or contact us online for a free consultation with our attorney.
 We proudly serve clients throughout Nassau, St. Johns, Clay & Baker Counties.